mkocikowski/esbench/README.md

 1. 'queries': here you define the queries which will be run against the test data.
 Each key is a human-readable name, and the value is an ES query.
 This is the section which you want to customize to match your use patterns; if you are using your own data source with structure different than the default data source, then you definitely need to change the queries.
 2. 'index': settings used for creating test 'esbench_test' index into which test data is loaded.
 Default shards 1/0, basic mapping.
 You can change this, specifically the mapping, if you want to experiment with different data sources.
-3. 'config': basic configuration, will be expanded in 1.0.0 to allow to supplement command-line arguments, useless for now;
+3. 'config': basic configuration, command line arguments override these settings.

 You can specify the config file to use with the '--config-file-path' flag to the 'run' command.